At CybSafe, we don’t just

 Led by Dr. Jason Nurse and starting in Summer 2020, we will be supporting a PhD programme exploring the cyber security issues faced by technology users in the home environment with a focus on behaviour change interventions for different home users (such as adults, teenagers) with emerging Internet of Things technology,

-Research Institute in Science of Cyber Security
+Research Institute for Sociotechnical Cyber Security

 SPRITE+ hub